 Leaving Sri Lanka was hard for me.
 It meant I was leaving a country that I had fallen in love with in just two weeks and it also meant that I was leaving some amazing people that I now call lifelong friends.
 It was a pleasure to be able to experience the culture by living like a true Sri Lankan for a while.
 I learned a lot about the culture but also about myself.
 I am really glad that I decided to do my placement with Projects Abroad and I would do it again in a heartbeat. - Farida, High School Special in Sri Lanka

-Giving Back and Getting Back as a Teenage Volunteer in 2020 or 2021
+Giving Back and Getting Back as a Teenage Volunteer in 2023

 You have adventure.
 A chance to meet teenagers from every corner of the world.
 Exploring a different country.
 And best of all?
 You get to use your own two hands to make a real difference in communities.